databricks/spark-xml/README.md

 * `rootTag`: The root tag of your xml files to treat as the root.
 For example, in `<books> <book><book> ...</books>`, the appropriate value would be `books`.
 It can include basic attributes by specifying a value like `books foo="bar"` (as of 0.11.0).
 Default is `ROWS`.
 * `declaration`: Content of XML declaration to write at the start of every output XML file, before the `rootTag`.
 For example, a value of `foo` causes `<?xml foo?>` to be written.
 Set to empty string to suppress.
 Defaults to `version="1.0" encoding="UTF-8" standalone="yes"`.
 New in 0.14.0.
 * `nullValue`: The value to write `null` value.
 Default is string `null`.
 When this is `null`, it does not write attributes and elements for fields.
 * `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
 This will be the prefix for field names.
 Default is `_`.
+Cannot be empty for writing XML.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `compression`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.
 * `timestampFormat`: Controls the format used to write `TimestampType` format columns.